AmazingAmpharos/OoT-Randomizer/README.md

 * New `#MajorItem` item category for Plandomizer allows placing a random major item.
 * Entrance Randomizer: Allow Kakariko Potion Shop and Impa's House to have their entrances appear in different areas if all hints are off.
 * Updated presets.
+* Added a commandline flag to use a preset by name.
+This still allows supplying additional settings, e.g. to control cosmetics and ROM output.
 * Logic updates.
 * Use HTTPS for the version check to github.